 Sir Dr. Ziauddin Ahmad served the Muslims of the subcontinent, by raising the educational standards of the Muslims and by promoting literacy amongst the Muslim community.
 He also worked as an Assistant Secretary of Sir Syed Memorial Fund established for the purpose of founding a Muslim University.
 He was inspired by Sir Syed Ahmad Khan’s approach towards modern education.
-After the demise of Sir Syed Ahmad Khan, Dr. Ziauddin played a leading role in the revitalization of Muslim education in the subcontinent, where he enlightened the Muslims of India with his liberal thoughts on the educational system.
-No single individual after Sir Syed did more in the cause of Muslim education than Dr. Ziauddin Ahmad.
-He was appointed as Pro-vice chancellor of Aligarh Muslim University, and later as a Vice-Chancellor, in 1935.
+After the demise of Sir Syed Ahmad Khan, Sir Dr. Ziauddin played a leading role in the revitalization of Muslim education in the subcontinent, where he enlightened the Muslims of India with his liberal thoughts on the educational system.
+No single individual after Sir Syed did more in the cause of Muslim education than Sir Dr. Ziauddin Ahmad.
+He was appointed as Pro Vice-Chancellor of Aligarh Muslim University, and later as a Vice-Chancellor, in 1935.

-Sir Dr. Ziauddin Ahmad died in London on December 23, 1947 and he was buried beside Sir Syed Ahmad Khan in the Aligarh Muslim University Mosque premise, thus fulfilling the pledge he made to Sir Syed Ahmad Khan to serve Aligarh for his entire life.
+Sir Dr. Ziauddin Ahmad died in London on December 23, 1947, and he was buried beside Sir Syed Ahmad Khan in the Aligarh Muslim University mosque premise, thus fulfilling the pledge he made to Sir Syed Ahmad Khan to serve Aligarh for his entire life.